 The first sign of a slackening rupture is visibility.
 Whether it's still raining on us, because we are soaked on the skin and it is a dog to say.
 On the other hand, we can see the gentleman crouching under the roof of the hotel.
 The laughing face reveals that the showers were spared.

-"Don't rejoice too much, you have things here too!"
-The owner calls to him as he leaves his dysfunctional sanctuary.
+"Don't be too happy, you have things here too!"
+The mistress calls to him as she leaves her dysfunctional refuge.

-Ultimately everything is wet, from food to sleeping bags, just because things weren't safely in plastic bags and sheathed bags.
-Mr. "hotelier" praised how easily he got new guests and I had no choice but to accept the overnight in the boiler room.
-It is necessary to admit that the gentleman was very nice and besides reasonable prices for bipeds arranged a blanket for me.
-However, do not worry, in the two days we spend here, I completely change the look of the locals on dogs.
+In the end, everything is really wet, from food to sleeping bags, and only because things weren't safe in plastic bags and in clad backpacks.
+Mr. "hotelier" could praise how easily he got new guests and I had no choice but to accept the night in the boiler room.
+It must be admitted that the master was very kind and, in addition to a reasonable price for bipeds, he also arranged a blanket for me.
+Don't worry, in the two days we spend here, I will completely change the view of the locals on the dogs.
 Haf! ;-)